GuangLun2000/GuangLun2000.github.io/index.md

 ## Research Interests

-- Internet of Everything
-- Cyber-Physical System
-- Industrial Informatics
-- Applied Machine Learning
+- Gravity
+- Black Hole Physics
 - [My latest research proposal (Dec 2023)](https://caihanlin.com/file/proposal-2023.pdf)🔗

 My current research focuses on practical problems that artificial intelligence faces in real life.
 My interests are on the **Machine Learning** and its applications in **Industrial IoT**.
 In a word, advanced technologies like ML and IoT positively influence the life of everybody.
 I wish to devote my talent to this meaningful cause and bring well-being to society.